Brisppy/twitch-archiver/README.md

     -s CLIENT_SECRET, --client-secret CLIENT_SECRET
             Client secret retrieved from dev.twitch.tv

+Both the video and chat logs are grabbed if neither are specified.

 optional arguments:
   -h, --help            show this help message and exit -c CHANNEL, --channel CHANNEL